 Many of today's complex nutrition issues require a collaborative and multidisciplinary approach to solutions that span the public and private sectors.
-As an industry leader, Campbell has established a legacy in performing and supporting health and nutrition research through innovative partnerships with stakeholders that in 2015 included:
+As an industry leader, Campbell established a legacy in performing and supporting health and nutrition research, education and consumer programs to improve consumer diets through innovative partnerships with stakeholders that in 2016 included:

-- Continuing to sponsor and exhibit at the Academy of Nutrition and Dietetics' annual Food and Nutrition Conference & Expo (FNCE), where our corporate nutritionists get feedback on our products from health professionals - Supporting the Produce for Better Health Foundation, as a donor and through participation in the marketing and communications and research subcommittees and through sponsorship of their annual meeting - Collaborating with retailer health and wellness programs through the development of nutrition education resources, including recipes that aligned with the Dietary Guidlines for Americans, coupon and recipe booklets, nutrition articles and more - Hosting a group of 100 retail dietitians at World Headquarters to discuss opportunities for partnership, product improvement and resource needs, and providing professional development credits - Conducting an annual survey of dietitians to collect feedback on our products, clients' consumption and referral habits, nutritional characteristics of products and resources they seek for clients - Sustaining Arnott's partnership with the Dietitians Association of Australia (DAA), the governing body of dietetic and nutrition professionals in Australia, through which Arnott's supports professional development.
-Arnott's also contributes to the Grains & Legumes Nutrition Council, the independent authority on the nutrition and health benefits of grains and legumes.
+- Participation in the Academy of Nutrition and Dietetics Nutrition Impact Summit.
+The invitation only event was convened by the Academy and its Foundation to explore collaborative opportunities to accelerate progress toward good health and well-being for all people. - Sponsoring and exhibiting at the Academy of Nutrition and Dietetics' annual Food and Nutrition Conference & Expo (FNCE), where our corporate nutritionists get feedback on our products from health professionals. - Supporting the Produce for Better Health Foundation, as a donor, on the Board of Trustees, through participation in the marketing and communications and research subcommittees and through sponsorship of their annual meeting.
+These efforts support Campbell's Nutrition strategy (specific to fruits and vegetables) and Real Food mission and help educate key stakeholders on Campbell's nutrition initiatives. - Involvement in planning symposia for the American Society for Nutrition and engaging the organization to stay up-to-date on research from top nutrition scientists in industry and academia. - Collaborating with retailer health and wellness programs through the development of nutrition education resources, including recipes that aligned with the Dietary Guidelines for Americans, coupon and recipe booklets, nutrition articles and more to educate consumers about healthy eating. - Providing continuing education credits to over 200 dietitians on culinary trends and nutrition communications. - Collaborating with global industry on the Consumer Goods Forum to develop programs and share best practices in health and wellness promotion. - Conducting an annual survey of dietitians to collect feedback on our products, clients' consumption and referral habits, nutritional characteristics of products and resources they seek for consumers.

-- Sponsoring the annual Dietitians of Canada conference in Quebec City with about 900 dietitian attendees - Engaging with the Interfaith Center on Corporate Responsibility on public health issues, including obesity, undernutrition and access to nutrition - Participating in the Access to Nutrition Index assessment, which ranks the world's largest food companies on their efforts in tackling nutrition challenges
+- Sustaining Arnott's partnership with the Dietitians Association of Australia (DAA), the governing body of dietetic and nutrition professionals in Australia, through which Arnott's supports professional development. - Arnott's formed a new partnership with Dietitian Connection, an online network of dietitians.
+Through this partnership, Arnott's engages with nutrition professionals and encourages dialogue on the latest nutrition science and trends. - Continued engagement with the Interfaith Center on Corporate Responsibility on public health issues, including obesity, undernutrition and access to nutrition. - Participation in the Access to Nutrition Index assessment, which ranks the world's largest food companies on their efforts in tackling nutrition challenges.
+Campbell uses the report to help inform nutrition strategy and best practices in policy development, transparency and communication on nutrition issues.